 How to Get Your Ears to Stop Ringing After Shooting

-Now that we've covered what is tinnitus and how long it lasts, we can get onto discussing how to get your ears to stop ringing after shooting.
 The best practice is to avoid anything that may exacerbate the tinnitus, like other loud noises or stimulants such as caffeine.

 One potential avenue for relief from tinnitus, especially for those who have experienced gunshot-induced hearing loss, is Lipo-Flavonoid Plus.